 One of the best ways you can ensure that your corporate event carries on smoothly is to have multiple strategies.
 Share those strategies with your employees.
 After all, your employees are your team.

 Let your team know what should be done in the event of a storm including what equipment should be covered and with what material.
-This will keep the situation better under control.
+This will keep the situation under control.

 Should the storm take over your tent rental, evacuate your guests from the area.
 Proceed to a backup location if possible.
 In some cases, those who may have tent rentals may also have a rented indoor space.
 Should the weather go bad, use this indoor space for a backup location for your corporate event.